 Preparing for Training

-Candidates in Montana may prepare valuable certificates and credentials, such as a high school diploma or GED, to prepare for aviation maintenance training.
+Candidates in Montana may obtain valuable credentials, such as a high school diploma or GED, to prepare for aviation maintenance training.
 It is also beneficial to start cultivating transferable skills, such as reading comprehension and critical thinking, as early as possible.

 Attending an Approved Program

-The majority of aircraft mechanics start their careers by attending an academic program, but this is not the only approach.
+Most aircraft mechanics start their careers by attending an academic program, but this is not the only path.
 The FAA allows prospective aircraft mechanics to receive necessary training at a repair station under the supervision of a licensed aircraft mechanic.

 Veterans with military experience are also allowed to take the certification examinations.